 How are the presenters chosen, you ask?
 For each edition, Kari, Ryan, and Jackson work to find a diverse mix of presenters with different topics, demographics, and geographic locations in Reno County to create an experience where you can learn about hair art and living in the jungle in the same two-hour period.
 If you are interested in presenting or would like to nominate someone else, please contact us.

 The night always ends with an invitation to continue the conversations started with the presentations.
-We usually go to the local Carl's Bar & Deli in Downtown Hutch, where you'll see small and large groups of friends and new acquaintances connecting over stories.
+We usually go to the local Salt City Brewing Company in Downtown Hutch, where you'll see small and large groups of friends and new acquaintances connecting over stories.
 It's a beautiful thing.